zenml-io/blog.zenml.io/_posts/2022-01-21-zenml-loves-evidently.md

 ![](../assets/posts/zenml-loves-evidently/drift_visualization.png)

-If you're running this in Jupyter notebooks it'll display the visualisations in-line, and outside it we'll generate a temporary file showing the charts and automatically open your browser to display them.
+If you're running this in Jupyter notebooks it'll display the visualizations in-line, and outside it we'll generate a temporary file showing the charts and automatically open your browser to display them.

 ## 6. Easy-to-use in continuous training